Atul-dubal/Python-QR-Code-Scanner-Billing-System/README.md

 Welcome to the Smart Shop Billing System GitHub repository!
 This repository contains a Python application for managing billing and inventory in a shop.
 Below is a brief overview of the application's features and how to use it.

+## 🚀 Want Access to the Source Code?

+The source code for this project is not publicly available in this repository.
+If you're interested in accessing the source code:

+📧 **Contact me via email**: `atuldubal199@gmail.com`
+Or reach out to me on **[LinkedIn](https://in.linkedin.com/in/atul-dubal-4a3a66288)**.
+Or Whatsapp me on `+91 8928333079`

 ## Project Images/ScreenShots
 ![python-1](https://github.com/user-attachments/assets/e54b9323-df20-4908-aa26-98ebaf9aaaed)
 ![python-2](https://github.com/user-attachments/assets/18690275-0cff-40c7-bce4-05a81d1b30d2)